 Arlington tried to integrate its schools quickly, but was ordered by the state to close its schools rather than integrate.
 It took a long battle, strong community support, and finally a court ruling to earn a victory for Arlington integration efforts.
 On Feb.
 2, 1959, four black students entered Arlington’s Stratford Junior High School, making it the first integrated public school in Virginia.
 Mrs. Syphax had taught all four of the students as their third-grade teacher at Langston Elementary School.
 Later, Mrs. Syphax also owned and served as Director of the Early Childhood Development Center, a Montessori school in Arlington, from 1963 to 1987.

 In addition to her work as a teacher and Arlington School Board member, Evelyn Syphax was known throughout the community for her spirited volunteer work.
 She served on many community boards and raised funds for a wide range of deserving organizations.
 Recognizing the importance of preserving the history of African Americans, in 1994, Mrs. Syphax founded the Black Heritage Museum of Arlington, VA, which honors the history of African Americans here in Arlington.
 Her son Craig Syphax serves as President of the museum today.

-Then in 2012, APS consolidated staff at the Syphax Center (or the Annex), as well as those who were in the Clarendon Education Center offices, to the first two floors in the building at Sequoia Plaza.
-It may have taken some time, but almost all of the APS administration staff and Arlington School Board are in a single location today, and APS honors the memory of Evelyn Reid Syphax by transferring the name of the Syphax Education Center to the newly consolidated administrative building.
+In 2012, APS consolidated staff at the Syphax Center (or the Annex) with staff in the Clarendon Education Center offices, to the first two floors in the building at Sequoia Plaza.
+Today, almost all of the APS administration staff and Arlington School Board are in a single location, and APS honored the memory of Evelyn Reid Syphax by transferring the name of the Syphax Education Center to the newly consolidated administrative building.